wolfbiter/kane-quneo-mixxx/README.md

 #####2.
 [Contact Me](#iii-contact-me) with any other troubles or bugs!

 ### V) Todo:
-+ allow for 4 decks
-+ 1 shot samples via sampler decks
-+ allow for cue place/delete undos
-+ shift button to allow for up to 32 (64?) cues
 + revamp jumploop system
 + VuMeters to reflect volume when track stopped
 + more sliders to pulse to kicks, hitting true value? (maybe too noisy for practical use)